 The new 243,000 gross square foot courthouse will be located at 6th and Reily Streets in Harrisburg, PA.
 This courthouse will contain a total of eight courtrooms and eleven chambers.
 Tenants for this new courthouse are the Pennsylvania 3rd Circuit U.S. Courts, U.S. Courts, U.S. Marshal Service, U.S. Attorneys and U.S. Trustees.

-- January 2017 - A/E services: Ennead Architects of New York, NY
+Lead design architect: Ennead Architects of New York, NY